Anton Dolin (film critic)

+He is also a member of the Hollywood Foreign Press Association and a voter for the Golden Globes.

 Biography

 Anton Dolin is a son of a Soviet poet Veronika Dolina and professor of physics Vladimir Vorobyov.
-He graduated from Moscow State University (Faculty of Philology) in 1997 as a teacher of Russian literature.
-In 2000, he graduated from the doctoral program of Gorky Institute of World Literature, writing a dissertation for the degree of Candidate of Philological Sciences on "The history of the Soviet fairy-tale novel," which he did not end up defending.
+He graduated from Lomonosov Moscow State University (Faculty of Philology) in 1997 as a teacher of Russian literature.
+In 2000, he graduated from the doctoral program of Gorky Institute of World Literature, writing a dissertation for the degree of Candidate of Philological Sciences on "The history of the Soviet fairy-tale novel", which he did not end up defending.

-He worked as a host for the Echo of Moscow from 1997 to 2003 and for Radio Mayak from 2007 to 2019.
+He worked as a host for the Echo of Moscow from 1997 to 2003.
+Dolin worked for Radio Mayak from 2007 to 2019.
+From 2007 to 2010, he was the host of a three-hour daytime show (co-hosted by Tutta Larsen).
+From 2010 to 2012, he was the reviewer for the Movie Releases with Anton Dolin segment on the daytime show of Anton Komolov and Olga Shelest.
+From 2012 to 2013, he hosted a three-hour daytime show (co-hosted by Anastasia Drapeko).
+From 2013 to 2019, he was the host of the radio program The Collection of Words and a film reviewer on the Polkino show.
+He also hosted the podcast The Viewer's Companion with Anton Dolin.
+In 2013-2014, he was one of the hosts of the project on the Mayak station and the "Kinopoisk" website — "Top 10 Movies About..." (together with Evgeny Stakhovsky and Vera Kuzmina).

 He has also worked for such newspapers and magazines as Moskovskiye Novosti (2006–2007), Expert (2006–2013), The New Times (2008–2017), Vedomosti (2011–2014), Gazeta.Ru (2012–2013), Afisha (2013–2017), and Meduza (since 2017).
 He was the regular film reviewer of the Vesti FM from 2010 to 2019, and then of the Silver Rain Radio.
 In 2012 Dolin joined the staff of the Evening Urgant late-night show as a host of the film review section.
 In 2020, he was fired from Channel One for publishing a negative review on Andrei Kravchuk's Union of Salvation for Meduza.

 In 2017 Anton Dolin became the editor-in-chief of the Iskusstvo Kino film magazine.
+In early March 2022, he announced that he had left the country.
+After that, Stanislav Dedinsky was appointed acting editor-in-chief.
+On March 16, 2022, Dolin announced that he was no longer the editor-in-chief of the magazine.

 In 2021 he started his own YouTube channel Radio Dolin, supported by Meduza.
 He is the co-host of Galina Yuzefovich's podcast Book bazaar (Книжный базар, Knizhny bazar) since 2021.

+He directed the film The Architect: The Story of Alexei German and His Films, which was released in festival distribution in October 2023.
+In the published version of the film, Dolin's name is not mentioned, and another voice has re-recorded his voiceover commentary.

+In 2024, Dolin announced that he holds Israeli citizenship.
+The next year he also received Moldovan citizenship.